 If there were shops that could shill one item like hot sauce, men’s shaving products, and more, Michelson reasoned a period shop could mean serious success.
 “We have stores for men’s shaving gear, hot sauce, random crap that may not be necessary to our experience,” she said during the shop’s preview Thursday night.
 “I was on my period, and I kept having these thoughts, and it became this merging of ideas.”

 While visions of pizza and pain relief danced in her head, Michelson’s post took off on the platform gaining thousands of notes and got noticed by U by Kotex.
 The current advertising and marketing major—she’s switching to focus on cosmetics and fragrance marketing next semester—worked closely with the brand to deck out the space with everything needed to make that time of the month much easier to handle, including tampons, pads, and pain relievers mixed in with sweatshirts, sweatpants, and pins decked out in feminine-care couture, and, of course, lots and lots of chocolate.
-Best of all, the proceeds benefit Susan’s Place, an NYC-based transitional residence for homeless women, who are often left without the feminine care products they need compared to clothing and food donations received.
+Best of all, the proceeds benefit Susan’s Place, an NYC-based transitional residence for homeless women, who are among those often left without the feminine care products they need compared to clothing and food donations received.

 “I wish the period store could be around all the time because then I’d be here [on my period],” Michelson admitted.
 “More typically, I’m home in sweatpants, getting drunk on ice cream and chips, eating literally everything, listening to music, chilling, moaning, groaning, bitching about life.
 But things like this make the experience so much more positive.”